I made mistakes, says Bank of Ireland boss ahead of crisis inquiry hearings

 Among the mistakes, Boucher said, was coming into the downturn with too little capital, an over-reliance on wholesale funding and flaws in the bank's understanding and analysis of risk.

-Boucher said the bank had learnt from those mistakes, appointing a risk committee in 2009, giving clearer management guidelines and encouraging an environment where executives can be challenged.
+Boucher said the bank had learned from those mistakes, appointing a risk committee in 2009, giving clearer management guidelines and encouraging an environment where executives can be challenged.

 "What happened happened, we deeply regret that, but what's happened since has also happened," Boucher said, referring to results on Friday that showed the bank last year posted its first annual profit since the financial crisis.